 From the Mayor and Town Hall

-The next “Lunch with the Mayor” is on Friday, March 7th.
-I will be at Pizza 2000 located at 339 Halstead Avenue in downtown Harrison.
-On Friday, March 14th, I will be at Fuji Sushi located at 216 Harrison Avenue.
-I will be at these locations from 12:30 to 1:30 and look forward to meeting with residents and talking about issues facing our community.
+The next “Lunch with the Mayor” is on May 2nd and I will be at the new Halstead’s Bar and Grill (Formerly Trinity’s) located at 7 Purdy Street in downtown Harrison.
+I will be at this location from 12:30 to 1:30 and look forward to meeting with residents and talking about issues facing our community.